sosandroid/WM8741-Arduino/README.md

 WM8741 is a 3.3V device, if your Arduino board uses a 5V I2C bus, please use a level shifter provided by any of your usual hardware provider

 ## Usage ##
-Copy the library into your Arduino Library folder.
+Copy the library into your Arduino IDE Library folder.
 Here one example sketch

       #include <WM8741.h>
       //dac set in stereo mode